eth-educators/eth-docker/README.md

 ### Client

-Beacon and validator share the same image for most clients, we only need to rebuild one.
+Beacon and validator client share the same image for most clients, we only need to rebuild one.

 If not building from source, run:<br />
 `sudo docker-compose build --pull beacon`